elec327/elec327.github.io/lab3/index.md

 In Lab 2, you used the timer interrupt to wake up the CPU periodically to control which LED was lit on your PCB.
 For Labs 3 -- 5, we want to generate PWM signals, which will end up potentially using both of the TimerA modules on the MSP430G2553.
-There is a third, easily forgogtten, timer module on the MSP430G2553, though.
+There is a third, easily forgotten, timer module on the MSP430G2553, though.
 Before you look in the skeleton code for Lab 3, see if you can remember what it is.

 Now take a look at the [skeleton code](https://raw.githubusercontent.com/ckemere/ELEC327/master/Labs/Lab3/lab3_skeleton.c).
 This program follows the same code pattern as in Lab 2.
-Succinclty, this pattern involves a main loop which contains the program logic.
+Succinctly, this pattern involves a main loop which contains the program logic.
 At the end of each main loop cycle, the device goes into LPM3, and then the timer interrupt wakes it back up.